August 9, 2019

 Gemcitabine-related AKI usually manifests as thrombotic microangiopathy (TMA) and often presents with new-onset or worsening hypertension in addition to MAHA and thrombocytopenia.
 Onset of TMA is often delayed with a mean time ranging from 6-10 months after initiation of therapy. https://www.ncbi.nlm.nih.gov/pubmed/19203505

-Literature reviews of gemcitabine-related TMA show no difference in outcomes between patients treated with plasmapheresis and conservative management with drug withdrawal.
-Eculizumab has also been used with mixed response rates when compared to supportive care alone.
+Literature reviews of gemcitabine-related TMA show no difference in outcomes between pts treated with plasmapheresis and conservative management with drug withdrawal.

 https://www.ncbi.nlm.nih.gov/pubmed/19816959